Kylie Jenner Suns Herself In Revealing Orange Bikini

-The multi-faceted celebrity shared a series of sizzling images that piqued the interest of her 184 million followers.
-A staggering 1.2 million fans likes the image in the first 15 minutes it was online.
+The multifaceted celebrity shared a series of sizzling images that piqued the interest of her 184 million followers.
+A staggering 1.2 million fans liked the post in the first 15 minutes it was online.

 Kylie wore a striking orange bikini that popped against the earthy tones of the enormous rock formation upon which she sat.

-The top of the suit was a halter design, which barely covered her curvaceous bust.
+The top of the suit was a halter design, which flattered her curvaceous bust.
 A hint of underboob peeked out beneath the rounded cups.

-High cut matching bottoms wrapped around her hips at bellybutton level, flaunting her narrow waist.
-Kylie’s world-famous rear swelled alluringly from below the straps.
+High-cut matching bottoms wrapped around her hips, flaunting her narrow waist.
+Kylie’s world-famous curves swelled alluringly from below the straps.

 In the first image, she was perched languidly on the ground with her long tanned legs stretched out in front of her.
-Her left knee was raised slightly and both toes were pointed.

-She bared her weight on both arms, which were extended behind her body.
+Her left knee was raised slightly and both feet were pointed.
+She balanced her weight on both arms, which were extended behind her.

-Her head fell back and to one side, letting the light kiss her bare neck and beautiful face.
-Her eyes were closed and her expression was serene and relaxed.
+Her head was tilted back to one side, letting the sunlight kiss her bare neck and beautiful face.
+Her eyes were closed, and her expression was serene and relaxed.

-There has been a lot of speculation around the status of their relationship lately, but the pair seem to be just platonic friends.
+There has been a lot of speculation on the status of their relationship lately, but the pair seem to be just platonic friends.

 Rumor has it that Kylie may still be trying to work things out with ex Travis Scott, who is the father of her daughter Stormi.